sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 There is no *correct* answer for the characters.
 Never punish a player for making a choice you didn't expect.

-No game ever goes according to your imagination.
+Being prepared is different than having a plan.
+No game ever goes according to a plan.
 The purpose of preparation is to use your imagination to assemble a cabinet of narrative spices.
 Wait until you play to find out what happens.

+# Start of Session

+## Special GM Move: The Session Opener

+At the beginning of all sessions but the first, ask this question and give out green tokens for correct answers.

+Ask each player for either a thing they learned about the world or a way they expressed their character's personality.
+If they can give a resonably correct answer, give them a green token.

+### Ask for Notes

+Tell each player about what content you added last session in response to a signal you got from them.
+If they *all* agree that you correctly interpreted a signal, and added the kind of fun they enjoy, give yourself one point in the Good Bank.

+### Apologia

+After running through the events of last session in your mind, you may realize you're painted into a corner.
+When the characters are in a situation where you can't imagine a way to keep the game exciting, you need to have a conversation with your players.

+Retroactively edit.

+Collaborate.

+Get consent.

-## Give Hints
+### Give Notes

 After session 1, your players will be realizing that they fail often, maybe more than they'd like.
 This is a good time to talk about the odds